MaterializeInc/materialize/doc/user/content/ingest-data/troubleshooting.md

 ## Has my source ingested its initial snapshot?

+[//]: # "TODO(morsapaes) If we decide to include screenshots of the console in this section, we should also adapt ingest-data/_index_ for consistency."

-When you create a source, Materialize takes a snapshot of any existing data in the upstream external system and ingests that snapshotted data before it starts ingesting new data.
+When a new source is created, Materialize performs a sync of all data available in the external system before it starts ingesting new data — an operation known as _snapshotting_.
 To ensure correct and consistent results, this snapshot is committed atomically at a specific timestamp.
 Because of that, you will not be able to query your source (or, queries will return no data) until Materialize has finished ingesting the initial snapshot.